-- Do not under any circumstance swallow lye as this could be fatal!
+- Do not under any circumstance swallow lye you produce for soap recipes as this could be fatal!
 Keep away from pets and children.
 Swallowing lye requires immediate medical attention.

-One common beginner-level homemade soap recipe is known as the “quarters” recipe.
-This way to make soap gets its name from the ingredient measurements used for the soap: one fourth part of each.
+This way to make soap is known as the “quarters” recipe.
+It gets its name from the ingredient measurements used for the soap: one fourth part of each.

 - Most soap recipes contain palm oil as a core ingredient.
 Palm oil is useful for making soap as it hardens the soap and possesses unique characteristics not present in other common fatty substances.
 However, for environmental reasons you may want to avoid palm oil.
 Instead, we recommend shea butter.
 You should use less than a quarter of this (around 10-15%) and compensate by increasing the olive oil contents of the soap.

 - This homemade soap recipe can be adjusted to suit your personal preference – as long as you use the same ratio of liquid and solid fats in order to give your homemade soap the proper consistency.

 The following ingredient measurements will yield around one pound of soap – more than in previous recipes:

 - 25% coconut oil (9 tbsps.)

 - 35% olive oil (4/5 cup)

 - sodium hydroxide (NaOH, also known as lye) for the solution